EwanColquhoun/SPNA/README.md

 # Scottish Private Nursery Association SPNA

-The Scottish Private Nursery Association is an operating association for private nurseries operating in Scotland.
+The Scottish Private Nursery Association is an association for private nurseries operating in Scotland.
 The SPNA provides a body to the Private nursery owners and staff that they can rely on and to help and support when required.
 I was approached by the Client, one of the SPNA founders to see if I could make their updated website a bit more admin user friendly.